blasterbug/PythonYard/README.md

  point).
  - `words.json` : Store words in two categories, descriptive ones and noums.
  - `leet.py` : Module to play with a sort of leet (1337) language.
+ - `passwordmeter.py`: Compute the strength of a password
  - More fun to come...